 If you are a first-time offender there is a great chance that a skilled lawyer can convince the office of family relations and states attorney that the incident was an isolated situation and work to get the charges nolled or dropped.
 In other situations engaging in some short term anger management therapy can help your lawyer convince the state to drop the charges.
 For more serious cases, or where the victim objects to a favorable resolution, the family violence education program can result in a dismissal of these charges.

 If you are facing a charge of disorderly conduct feel free to contact us online or call 24/7 at (203) 357-5555.
-Attorney Friedman has over 25 years of experience successfully defending domestic violence allegations.
+Attorney Friedman has more than 30 years of experience successfully defending domestic violence allegations.
 Feel free to call now for a free consultation